duncombe/wikis/system-test-development-workflow.md

 5. Ask for people to review and merge your modifications.
 We can elect a maintainer to be the "merging" guy, but all should help for the review.
    Try to call the reviewers by interest, tagging their username in the PR (like
-   @ocefpaf check my code!!! :smile:.
+   @ocefpaf check my code!!! :smile:).

 This way of working helps to keep work well organized, with readable history.
 This in turn makes it easier for project maintainers (that might be you) to see what you've done, and why you did it.

-**Always** repeat step 1. before starting a new branch.
+**Always** repeat step 1 before starting a new branch.
 This will pull down any commits you don't have.

+Feel free to ask me for help and clarifications.

 For more details read the iris
 [Development workflow](http://scitools.org.uk/iris/docs/latest/developers_guide/gitwash/development_workflow.html).